Jutho/TensorKit.jl/docs/src/man/tensors.md

-basic `+` and `*` operations, TensorKit.jl reexports a number of efficient in-place methods from `LinearAlgebra`, such as `axpy!` (for `y ← α * x + y`), `axpby!` (for `y ← α * x + β * y`), `lmul!` and `rmul!` (for `y ← α*y` and `y ← y*α`, which is typically the same) and `mul!`, which can be used for out-of-place scalar multiplication `y ← α*x`.
+basic `+` and `*` operations, TensorKit.jl reexports a number of efficient in-place methods from `LinearAlgebra`, such as `axpy!` (for `y ← α * x + y`), `axpby!` (for `y ← α * x + β * y`), `lmul!` and `rmul!` (for `y ← α*y` and `y ← y*α`, which is typically the same) and `mul!`, which can also be used for out-of-place scalar multiplication `y ← α*x`.

 For `t::AbstractTensorMap{S}` where `S<:EuclideanSpace`, henceforth referred to as a `(Abstract)EuclideanTensorMap`, we can compute `norm(t)`, and for two such instances, the inner product `dot(t1, t2)`, provided `t1` and `t2` have the same domain and codomain.
 Furthermore, there is `normalize(t)` and `normalize!(t)` to return a scaled version of `t` with unit norm.
+These operations should also exist for `S<:InnerProductSpace`, but requires an interface for defining a custom inner product in these spaces.
+Currently, there is no concrete subtype of `InnerProductSpace` that is not a subtype of `EuclideanSpace`.
+In particular, `CartesianSpace`, `ComplexSpace` and `RepresentationSpace` are all subtypes of `EuclideanSpace`.

 With instances `t::AbstractEuclideanTensorMap` there is associated an adjoint operation, given by `adjoint(t)` or simply `t'`, such that `domain(t') == codomain(t)` and